-The limited supply of C. sinensis makes researching the benefits harder.
+The limited supply of C. sinensis makes researching the benefits difficult.
 Many studies were unable to artificially infect caterpillars with this fungus.

 Some research does support the health benefit claims on a cellular level and in animals.
 But it doesn’t have a direct effect on exercise.
-Many clinical trials show that there’s no significant improvement in exercise and oxygen intake.
+Research has shown that there’s no significant improvement in exercise and oxygen intake.